 - Asus 17.3-inch Chromebook, Intel Celeron N4500, 4GB RAM, 32GB SSD, 17.3-inch 1080p, $119.99 at Best Buy (68% off)

 - HP Chromebook 11, MediaTek MT8183, 4GB RAM, 32 GB SSD, 11.6-inch 768p, $158.00 on Amazon (39% off)

 - Lenovo 14-inch Chromebook, Intel Celeron N4020, 4GB RAM, 64GB SSD, 14-inch 768p, $149.99 at Target (55% off)

 College life generally runs on laptops, and not Chromebooks, but Chromebooks are still useful for elementary and even middle-school students, especially as secondary machines.
-If you can, prioritize a 1080p screen and 8GB of RAM when you buy a Chromebook.
-(Don’t worry about MediaTek’s Arm chip; it’s about as powerful as an Intel Celeron N4020.)
+If you can, prioritize a 1080p screen, 8GB of RAM and (if possible) a 1080p display when you buy a Chromebook — though that Asus 17.3-inch is a little skimpy on the hardware, it has a comfortably large screen.
 We’ve factored in the dates at which these Chromebooks will fall out of Google’s support window, too.

 Back to school MacBook deals

 MacBook back-to-school sales just aren’t as pronounced as in Windows laptops, though there are some marginal back-to-school deals to be had.
 Nevertheless, the MacBook deals below are among the best we’ve seen.

 Back to school iPad and tablet deals

 If students need a tablet for when they go back to school, we think that these suggestions offer the best deals.
 Retailers discounted tablets and iPads a bit more earlier in the back-to-school season, but not so much now.